UrbanCode/IBM-UCx-PLUGIN-DOCS/docs/UCV/ucv-ext-plan/overview.md

 ### History

+### Version 1.1.58

+* **Removal of timezone field**: Previously, the timezone was configured during plug-in integration setup in Velocity.
+This option has now been removed, and the timezone is instead retrieved directly from the API.

 ### Version 1.1.57

 * **Feature enhancement**: Enhanced the DevOps Plan plug-in integration with Velocity by automating field mapping.
 This eliminates the need for manual configuration, ensuring a smoother and more efficient integration experience.